Oztobuzz/Oztobuzz.github.io/README.md

 # Oztobuzz.github.io
-This is one of the first website that I have build in my junior year, It just mainly in vanilla HTML and CSS.
+This is one of the first website that I have built in my junior year, It just mainly in vanilla HTML and CSS.

+Website served using github pages

-Served for Introduction to Computing
+Introduction to Computing Assignment